jacksonhturner/EPP_622/assignment_3.md

-The objective of this assignment is to compare two assemblers, Flye and SOMETHING, using a set of nanopore dogwood chromosome 4 reads as an input.
+The objective of this assignment is to compare two assemblers, Flye and SmartDeNovo, using a set of nanopore dogwood chromosome 4 reads as an input.
 Different assemblers work better for different data, so it's important to review them before performing high-throughput assemblies.

 Set up your data.